Terms of Reference

 Energy Smart Communities Initiative (ESCI);

-Doubling the share of renewables in the APEC energy mix by 2030
+to develop a roadmap to double the share of renewables from 2010 levels in the APEC energy mix by 2030, including in power generation;

-promoting urban sustainable development in the APEC region through smart cities development and the exchange of best practices on deployment of new and renewable energy technologies combined with smart grid, energy efficiency, etc.;
+to promote urban sustainable development in the APEC region through sustainable cities development and the exchange of best practices on deployment of new andrenewable energy technologies combined with smart grid, energy efficiency, etc.;

 to foster technology transfer for renewable energy based on local and regional industrial development;